singh-man/books/crackingTheCoding/19_hints.md

 - \#197.
 8.14    The base case is when we have a single value, 1 or 0.
 - \#198.
 7.3     Scope the problem first and make a list of your assumptions.
 It's often okay to make reasonable assumptions, but you need to make them explicit.
 - \#199.
 9.7     The system  will be write-heavy: Lots of data being imported, but it's rarely being read.
 - \#200.
-8.7     Approach 1: Given a string such as bca, you can create all permutations of abed  that have {a,    b,    c} in the order bca by inserting d into each possible location: dbca, bdca, beda, bead.
-Given all permutations of abc, can you then create all permutations of abed?
+8.7     Approach 1: Given a string such as bca, you can create all permutations of abcd  that have {a,    b,    c} in the order bca by inserting d into each possible location: dbca, bdca, bcda, bcad.
+Given all permutations of abc, can you then create all permutations of abcd?
 - \#201.
 6.7     Observe that biology hasn't changed; only the conditions under which a family stops having kids has changed.
 Each pregnancy has a 50% odds of being a boy and a 50% odds of being a girl.
 - \#202.
 5.5     What does it mean if A  &  B   == 0?
 - \#203.
 8.5     If you wanted to count the cells in an 8x9 matrix, you could count the cells in a 4x9 matrix and then double it.
 - \#204.
 8.3     Your brute force algorithm probably ran in O(N) time.
 If you're trying to beat that runtime, what runtime do you think you will get to?
 What sorts of algorithms have that runtime?
 - \#205.
 6.10    Solution 2: Think about trying to figure out the bottle, digit by digit.
 How can you detect the first digit in the poisoned bottle?
 What about the second digit?
 The third digit?
 - \#206.
 9.8     How will you handle generating URLs?
 - \#207.
 10.6    Think about merge sort versus quick sort.
-WouId one of them work well for this purpose?
+Would one of them work well for this purpose?
 - \#208.
 9.6     You also want to limit joins because they can be very expensive.
 - \#209.
 8.9     The problem with the solution suggested by the earlier hint is that it might have duplicate values.
 We could eliminate this by using a hash table.
 - \#210.
 11.6    Be careful  about your assumptions.
 Who are the users?
 Where are they using this?
 It might seem obvious, but the real answer might be different.